Coffee Prices – Historical Graph

 Where does coffee come from?

-In general, coffee is grown and harvested throughout the year but its production varies according to the country’s seasonal cycle.
+Overall, coffee is grown and harvested throughout the year but its production varies according to the country’s seasonal cycle.
+Since its consumption is increasing yearly due to rising disposable incomes, market analysts and investors see a bullish coffee investment trading at $3.72 per pound in 2030.